ronell1292k/ad_gestures/README.md

 **Credits:**

-*Pixel Experience (I picked the DeviceSettings.apk from them) *John Wu AKA @topjohnwu (for Magisk and for an easy to follow template) *Rhyse Simpson AKA @skittles9823 (for the helpful Magisk Development/Help chat which got me hooked into making this module) *Joey Huab AKA @stalllix (for helping out when I occasionally hit a wall)
+Pixel Experience (I picked the DeviceSettings.apk from them)

+John Wu AKA @topjohnwu (for Magisk and for an easy to follow template)

+RhyseRhyse Simpson AKA @skittles9823 (for the helpful Magisk Development/Help chat which got me hooked into making this module)

+JoeyJoey Huab AKA @stalllix (for helping out when I occasionally hit a wall)

 **Sources:**

 [Link to the repo](www.github.com/ronell1292k/ad_gestures)